 Try French-Californian cuisine via Michelin-starred Chef Raphael Francois

 When a restaurant’s muses are California modern and classic charcuterie, interpreted by a Michelin-caliber talent, the culmination can be poetry on the plate.
-Tesse, which recently opened on the Sunset Strip, entices diners with its imaginative free verse.
+Tesse, which opened on the Sunset Strip in June of 2018, entices diners with its imaginative menu.

 “I was not trying to make fine dining at all.
 I wanted to create a family style restaurant and serve recipes I learned from my parents and grandparents,” says executive chef/partner Raphael Francois, who grew up in Belgium and France.

 His resume includes Michelin-starred establishments in Brussels, Paris, and London.
 Next, he took the helm at Le Cirque in New York, before moving to Washington D.C. in 2017 to open Le DeSales.

 So, what called him to create his dream restaurant on the famed Sunset Strip?

 “What I love about West Hollywood is the easy, relaxed atmosphere.
 One challenge was that people here are focused on diet – so we try to convey that rich food, very good food, and taking the time to cook it well, is also healthy.”